-AUSTIN, Texas — Pride Month is a way to commemorate how members of the LGBTQ+ community has struggled and continues to fight for civil rights and equal justice.
+AUSTIN, Texas — Pride Month is a way to commemorate how members of the LGBTQ+ community have struggled and how the community continues to fight for civil rights and equal justice.

 But when it comes to being a person of color and a member of the LGBTQ+ community, the experience can be much different.